Above: View over Trinity College, Cambridge (UK). Photo by Bob Tubbs, 1997 (from Wikimedia Commons).

-Mastering the thesis statement / topic sentence format helps students whenever they need to write essays for courses in the Humanities and Social Sciences.
+Mastering the thesis statement / topic sentence format will help you whenever you need to write an essay in the Humanities or Social Sciences.
 Mastering this format is also an exercise in shaping your writing in a particular way to meet a particular goal.
-Once you are able to shape your writing one way, you are far more capable of shaping your writing in another way.
+Once you’re able to shape your writing one way, you’re more capable of shaping your writing in another way.
 This is like learning general mathematical principles: you can use them in physics, yet you can also use them in calculating your taxes or interpreting a graph in Psychology or Criminology.

-For instance, imagine that a panel of interviewers asks you, “Why should we hire you for a journalist position for The Vancouver Sun?”
-You could rattle off several ideas: first, you are good with words (you maintain a website); second, you need the money (you have a 25,000 dollar student loan to pay back!); and third, you like newspapers (you then tell them a story about your involvement with your high school paper).
+For instance, imagine that an interviewer asks you, “Why should we hire you for the journalist position?”
+You could rattle off several ideas: first, you’re good with words (you maintain a website); second, you need the money (you have a 25,000 dollar student loan to pay back!); and third, you like newspapers (you then tell a story about your involvement with your high school paper).
 Or, you could think of a response that contains an inherent logic and that emphasizes certain points and leave out others (as in the overall structure of an academic essay).
-In this case, you could choose a chronological order, which would help the panel see something of your career development.
-You could list your main points quickly, so the panel could have a clear idea of what you’re going to talk about (as in the introduction and thesis statement).
+In this case, you could choose a chronological order, which would help the interviewer understand your career development.
+You could list your main points quickly, so the interviewer could have a clear idea of what you’re going to talk about (as in the introduction and thesis statement).
 You could then go into detail about these points, stressing why each is applicable to the job in question (as in the topic sentences and the body): first, you were the editor of your high school paper (suggesting ambition and practical editorial skill); second, you took writing courses in college, where you also contributed to the college paper (indicating familiarity with the day-to-day operation of larger, adult-oriented papers); and third, you run a site that receives about 200 hits a day (indicating fluency with online media).
-You could then quickly summarize your strongest points, underlining how all of this makes you ready to work for The Vancouver Sun (as in the conclusion).
-This response — which mirrors the format of an academic essay — is unified along a chronology, builds a case, and highlights only the things that are important.
-This organized, coherent way of thinking and communicating will impress any panel — whether the job is in journalism, nursing, police work, or academia.
+You could then quickly summarize your strongest points, underlining how all of this makes you ready to work as a journalist (as in the conclusion).
+This response mirrors the format of an academic essay: it’s unified (in this case, along chronological lines), it builds a case, and it highlights only the things that are important.
+This organized, coherent way of thinking and communicating will impress any interviewer — whether the job is in journalism, nursing, police work, or academia.

 Finally, try to remember Deja’s words: